rightwaitforyou/SoundProcesses/README.md

 ### statement

 SoundProcesses is an extension for ScalaCollider to describe, create and manage sound processes in the Scala programming language.
-It is (C)opyright 2010&ndash;2012 by Hanns Holger Rutz.
+It is (C)opyright 2010&ndash;2013 by Hanns Holger Rutz.
 All rights reserved.
 SoundProcesses is released under the [GNU General Public License](http://github.com/Sciss/SoundProcesses3/blob/master/licenses/SoundProcesses-License.txt) and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`.

 ### building

-SoundProcesses builds with sbt 0.12 and Scala 2.9.2.
+SoundProcesses builds with sbt 0.12 and Scala 2.10 (default) and 2.9.2.
 The dependencies should be downloaded automatically from maven central repository.

 ## linking